Restaurant News: The scoop on ghost kitchens, plus delicious ways to celebrate Pi Day - Lynnwood Today

 “We had obviously a lot of excess capacity because the restaurants have been closed.We have very large restaurants.We have large kitchens, large staffs.
 We went into the takeout business out of necessity,” he said.
 “And in that necessity was born what we call a virtual kitchen.
 It’s our Chk-A-Boom concept.
 It’s a buttermilk-fried chicken sandwich and grilled chicken sandwiches.”

 Chk-A-Boom is a unique restaurant not because they are delivery and pickup centric, but they operate out of your favorite restaurants, such as Arnie’s.
 When you buy from Chk-A-Boom, you support a local restaurant.
-Here are some examples of Chk-A-Boom fare-(slide show?)
+Here are some examples of Chk-A-Boom fare:

+Not a fan of chicken?
+Well, there are options for you too: fish and chips, or a bronzed salmon burger.

 Speaking of sides, pickle fries were a hit.
 Wow, it’s like a jar of pickles were used in our order.
 Very thin and crisp coating on each quarter of the pickled cukes made for delicious supplement to the meal.